jaraonthe-dot-net/ASB/doc/Built-in Functions.md

 All parameters must have the same length.
 If one of the source parameters is an immediate, that immediate must fit into the length of the other parameters.

-Note that (in accordance with [[`&div`|&div]]) `&rem` assumes that the source values are positive integers.
+Note that (in accordance with [`&div`](#div)) `&rem` assumes that the source values are positive integers.
 If you want to work with values that may be negative, you need to work around that.
 The following example works with absolute values, making the remainder negative if the dividend is negative; this goes hand-in-hand with the `&div` example above (which rounds towards zero):

 ```
 .define &abs /register dst''32, /register src''32 {